 Arkansas's fourth- and eighth-grade students have made significant progress on all four sections of the NAEP since the 2001 Kilgore Decision.
 However, Arkansas students still trail behind the national average on each measure, as indicated in the charts below.

-&lt;sup>1 Sources: U.S. Department of Education, National Center for Educational Statistics, various years.
+Sources: U.S. Department of Education, National Center for Educational Statistics, various years.